Skip to main content

 Australians arrive in Malaya

-In April 1950 the British Government asked whether some Royal Australian Air Force (RAAF) units could be sent to assist in the Malayan Emergency.
+In April 1950, the British Government asked whether some RAAF units could be sent to help in Malaya.
+Australia's prime minister, Robert Menzies, hesitated.

 Brigadier Hassett 28 Brigade Malaysia (Video)